theBU3NO/thebu3no.com/content/posts/public-display-of-affliction.md

 {{< image title="minion masters victory with 1% hp left screenshot" file="screensharts1-10.webp" >}}

-minion masters is well done, i like that i can employ my favorite tcg strategy of going face
+minion masters is well done, i like that i can employ my favorite tcg strategy of going face SMOrc

 {{< column >}}

 {{< image title="40k speed freeks victory scoreboard screenshot" file="screensharts1-18.webp" >}}

-i used to play 40k and orkses is me favrit. i played the demo for this speed freeks game and it was fun but i doubt it really blows up
+i used to play 40k and orkses is me favrit. i played the demo for this speed freeks game and it was fun but i doubt it'll be really popular

 {{< end-columns >}}